NRT2024/SpiderSim/README.md

 ## 📰 **What’s New in SpiderSim?**

+### 🏭 **v0.4: Digital Twin Scenario Library** *(2024-12-24)*
+A newly released Digital Twin Scenario Library, covering industries such as satellite internet, IoT, and smart agriculture.

+For code implementation and design details, please refer to the “Simulating Industrial Digitalization Scenarios” and “AI-Powered Scene Generation for Industrial Digitalization Cybersecurity Simulation“ tutorial.

+The scenarios are based on our released Satellite Internet Technology Challenge.
+We welcome more contributors to share their own scenes!

 ### 🚀 **v0.3: AI-Powered Scene Automation** *(2024-12-05)*

 Introducing **AI-driven scene generation**, enabling automated creation and optimization of industrial digitalization cybersecurity simulation.